 Attorneys’ fees as well as other costs (eg, translations and court expert reports) will vary depending on the circumstances and complexity of the case.

 If a patent owner wishes to claim damages, the court fees for filing a court claim will constitute 2 per cent of the total amount of claimed damages.
 If no damages are claimed, the court fee will be approximately €250 for each non-material claim (claims that do not require compensation for losses if the ruling is in favour of the patent owner).
 Official fees for appeals will be 50 per cent of the fees for filing the initial lawsuit.

 On average, litigants should expect to pay between €10,000 and €30,000 to take a case through to a first-instance decision, and around the same amount for each of the appeal or cassation and repeat cassation stages.

 Сontingency fees are not prohibited by law in Uzbekistan.

 - What avenues of appeal are available following an adverse decision in a patent infringement lawsuit?
 Is new evidence allowed at the appellate stage?

 - A decision of the first-instance commercial court can be appealed before a higher court.
-The ruling of an appellate or cassation court can be appealed before the Supreme Court by filing a cassation appeal.
+The ruling of an appellate court can be appealed before the Supreme Court by filing a cassation appeal.
 Request for repeat cassation can be also filed with the Presidium of the Supreme Court.
 New evidence is allowed at the appellate stage.